Lumenora/Handbook/Policies/Code_of_Conduct.md

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
 Offensive jokes are not appropriate and will not be tolerated under any circumstance.

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Community members violating these rules may be sanctioned or removed from community spaces.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Rose or Krista immediately.

+Examples of behavior that may result in disciplinary action, including possible termination, are:
+- reporting to work ill-equipped or willfully unable to perform your duties as scheduled
+- treating others in a discourteous manner
+- threatening or intimidating others
+- using abusive language
+- racist, sexist, or homophobic behavior
+- sexual or any other form of harassment
+- reporting for work under the influence of alcohol/drugs
+- violation of company policies or directives
+- refusal to follow instructions concerning an employment or contract-related directive
+- misuse of company time and/or resources
+- failure to meet job performance standards

 ## Retaliation